redhat-openshift-ecosystem/openshift-preflight/docs/dev/ERRORS_AND_LOGGING.md

 If an error is logged, and then returned, one should either wrap the current error with more context, and return that entire error, or log the wrapped error and then return only the wrapper, without the current error.

-One notable exception to this is the Builder in the pyxis package.
-Errors are logged but not returned.
-Since the errors are not wrapped or propagated up, it makes sense to log them.